 a,b,c Statistically significant difference at the 90% confidence level.

-Within each applicable table, the Team identified statistically significant results at the 90% confidence level using letters of the alphabet in superscript; in other words, there is 90% probably that the compared results are truly different from each other, but only a 10% probability that observed differences happened by chance.
-In the example above, an a superscript a would indicate statistically significant results between the oil and other fuels and natural gas categories for variable 1, a superscript b would indicate significant results between the natural gas and electricity categories for variable 2, and a superscript c would indicate significant results between the low-income and non-low-income categories for variable 1.
+Within each applicable table, the Team identified statistically significant results at the 90% confidence level using letters of the alphabet in superscript; in other words, there is 90% probability that the compared results are truly different from each other, but only a 10% probability that observed differences happened by chance.
+In the example above, a superscript a would indicate statistically significant results between the oil and other fuels and natural gas categories for variable 1, a superscript b would indicate significant results between the natural gas and electricity categories for variable 2, and a superscript c would indicate significant results between the low-income and non-low-income categories for variable 1.

 Throughout the report, many tables present percentage-based results.
 In these tables, any variable with a sample size of less than 10 is presented as a sample size count and the associated percentage in parentheses.
 For example, if the electricity category in Table 1-1 had an overall sample size of eight and each variable had a sample size of four, then the data for both variable 1 and variable 2 would be presented as 4 (50%).